 I’m sitting in the waiting room at my doctor’s office, something that’s become more and more a part of my routine than I’d like to admit.

-Most days I genuinely feel I’m on a Shero’s journey and I’m grateful to be alive, despite the numerous health challenges that have plagued me for the past twelve years.
+Most days I genuinely feel I’m on a Shero’s journey and I’m grateful to be alive, despite the numerous health challenges that have consumed me for the past 14 years.

 Most days I go about the doctor visits, hospital admissions, tests, blood draws, and I.V. infusions as if it was just something I do, like brushing my teeth or taking a shower.
 Just part of life.
 My life anyway.

 But as I sit here this morning, waiting for my name to be called, I’m feeling a weight heavy on my heart.
 I pick through the various adjectives, trying to lay claim to the one that fits what I’m feeling.
 And then I realize what it is.
 It’s grief.
 Bone-crushing, heart-wrenching grief.
 Grief for the life I used to have before the diagnosis that changed everything.

 I want to lay down my armor and sink into the sorrow.
 The regret.
 I want to cry.
 But of course I don’t.
 And not because there is a room full of people (many dealing with their own significant health challenges), but because I rarely give myself permission to be vulnerable.
 Especially around my illness.
 I soldier on and tell myself I could have it so much worse, or that I’ll be letting others down, or that it’s self-pitying to allow the negative feelings room to breathe.

 These feelings are further complicated by the messages I received as a child.
 The tape that plays for me says I only receive love and attention when I’m hurt or sick.
 It’s not true, of course, but it was definitely the case as a child, and throughout my life I’ve let that internalized belief impact my ability to see myself as healthy and whole.

 There’s been a push-pull relationship with that little girl who got attention the only way she could and the woman who knows I am worth so much more than that.